himalia416/NFC-Application/README.md

 # NFC Connect

+The repository is no longer being managed.
+To view the latest recent code, click [NFC-Connect](https://github.com/NordicSemiconductor/NFC-Connect) link.

 This is a tool to read the NFC tag and its details.
 If the NFC record contains the Bluetooth oob data, then it handovers the connection to Bluetooth from NFC.